couchbaselabs/cboperator-hol/gke/cb-operator-guide/README.md

 Couchbase Autonomous Operator makes management and orchestration of Couchbase Cluster seamless on the Kubernetes platform.
 What makes this operator unique is its ability to easily use storage classes offered by different cloud vendors (AWS, Azure, GCP, RedHat OpenShift, etc) to create persistent volumes, which is then used by the Couchbase database cluster to persistently store the data.
 In the event of pod or container failure, Kubernetes re-instantiate a new pod/container automatically and simply remounts the persistent volumes back, making the recovery fast.
 It also helps maintain the SLA of the system during infrastructure failure recovery because only delta recovery is needed as opposed to full-recovery, if persistent volumes are not being used.

 We walked through step-by-step on how you will setup persistent volumes on Google Cloud GKS in this article but the same steps would also be applicable if you are using any other open-source Kubernetes environment (AKS, GKE, etc).
 We hope you will give Couchbase Autonomous Operator a spin and let us know of your experience.

+---

+josemolina@EMEA-JoseMolina  ~/couchbase/kubernetes/operator/gke-emart  kubectl create -f couchbase-cluster-with-pv-tls-serverGroups_1.2.yaml --namespace emart
+Error from server: error when creating "couchbase-cluster-with-pv-tls-serverGroups_1.2.yaml": admission webhook "couchbase-operator-admission.default.svc" denied the request: validation failure list: spec.servers[0].default should be one of [] spec.servers[0].data should be one of [] spec.servers[1].default should be one of [] spec.servers[1].data should be one of [] spec.servers[2].default should be one of [] spec.servers[2].data should be one of [] spec.servers[3].default should be one of [] spec.servers[3].index should be one of [] spec.servers[4].default should be one of [] spec.servers[4].index should be one of [] certificate cannot be verified: x509: certificate is valid for cb-gke-emart-tls, not verify.cb-gke-emart-tls.emart.svc

+kubectl create -f couchbase-cluster-with-pv-tls-serverGroups_1.2.yaml --namespace emart Error from server: error when creating "couchbase-cluster-with-pv-tls-serverGroups_1.2.yaml": admission webhook "couchbase-operator-admission.default.svc" denied the request: validation failure list: spec.servers[0].default should be one of [] spec.servers[0].data should be one of [] spec.servers[1].default should be one of [] spec.servers[1].data should be one of [] spec.servers[2].default should be one of [] spec.servers[2].data should be one of [] spec.servers[3].default should be one of [] spec.servers[3].index should be one of [] spec.servers[4].default should be one of [] spec.servers[4].index should be one of []